microsoft/EveryoneCanCode-US/Track_1_ToDo_App/README.md

 <br/>

+🎉 **Congratulations!**  You have completed the **Everyone Can Code** To-Do application track!!!
+We hope that we "Lit Your Fire for Coding" and that you are excited to continue on your coding journey!

+### Bonus Activities
+Are you still looking for additional ideas on how you could continue to learn?
+We have defined some "homework" scenarios that you can work on after this training.
+These are just suggestions and would definitely encourage you to come up with your own ideas as well

+- **Multiple List per User** - Update the application to allow a user to store multiple lists underneath their account.
+- **Mulit-tenant** - Update the application to allow different users to log in and see their "own" lists.

 <br/>

+### Where to learn more

 Still interesting in learning more about coding?
 Check out the [**Where to Learn More**](/Track_1_ToDo_App/Where%20to%20Learn%20More.md) section for more resources on coding and building applications.